responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/MixUpDataCalibration.md

-As seen in the pseudo-code, this provides a more efficient data augmentation approach than Calibration-driven Mixup methods, both in terms of time and memory, with a **better trade-off between performance and calibration improvement**.
+As seen in the pseudo-code, this provides a more efficient data augmentation approach than Calibration-driven Mixup methods, both in terms of time and memory, offering a **better trade-off between performance and calibration improvement**, while promoting frugality by reducing unnecessary computational resources.

 Concurrently, [Verma et al. 2018][^Verma] have proposed the **Manifold Mixup** framework that encourages neural networks to predict less confidently on